7 Best Virtual Business Phone Number Apps In 2023

 Rating on G2: 4.3

 There are around 40 integration options and 70+ features in CloudTalk, making it one of the most comprehensive platforms on the market.
 Among them are several productivity tools for employees (such as one-click call recording, automatic callback, call transfers, and call notes), unlimited phone extensions, and also a call masking feature if your agents want to disguise their phone numbers.

 Even on the starter plan, you can make unlimited calls and buy phone numbers from 140 countries.
 Reviewers also praise the ease of use, even for non-technical folk.

-Some reviewers have complained about the glitchy mobile app, but remastered CloudTalk Go application already solved these issues, added many useful features and new updates are coming regularly.
+Some reviewers have complained about the glitchy mobile app, but the remastered CloudTalk Go application already solved these issues, added many useful features, and new updates are regularly coming.

 Nextiva combines all available communication channels (including voice and video, SMS, chat, and collaboration tools) so that businesses of all sizes can use every method they need to provide excellent customer service.

 Rating on G2: 4.4

 Nextiva’s app provides unlimited phone calls, faxes, and text messages (only in North America, though).
 Inside the app, you can find useful features such as anonymous call blocking, three-way calling, and custom ringback.